gdsec-test/threat-ui-tenet/README.md

 Threat UI aka Tenet to work with Threat API and render human-friendly results.

-This platform supports several threat triage modules and searchable Indicators of Compromise (IOCs).
+This platform supports several threat triage modules and Indicators of Compromise (IOCs).

 | Environment   | URL                                     |
 | ------------- | --------------------------------------- |